KauzClay/docs-tap/scst-store/retrieve-access-tokens.hbs.md

 # Retrieve access tokens for Supply Chain Security Tools - Store

 This topic describes how you can retrieve access tokens for Supply Chain Security Tools (SCST) - Store.

 ## Overview

-When you install Tanzu Application Platform, the Supply Chain Security Tools (SCST) - Store deployment automatically includes a read-write service account.
+When you install Tanzu Application Platform, the SCST - Store deployment automatically includes a read-write service account.
 This service account is bound to the `metadata-store-read-write` role.

 There are two types of SCST - Store service accounts:

-1. Read-write service account - full access to the `POST` and `GET` API requests
+- The read-write service account, which is for full access to the `POST` and `GET` API requests
-2. Read-only service account - can only use `GET` API requests
+- The read-only service account, which can only use `GET` API requests

 This topic shows how to retrieve the access token for these service accounts.